Kyriosity/read-write/README+/.net/README+/b.deduced/cs-underused_sides.md

 ## All of the LINQ

-LINQ is so great that it's the first thing C# developers miss when coding in other languages&nbsp;<sup>:thought_balloon:</sup>.
+LINQ is so great and practical that it's the first thing C# developers miss when coding in other languages.<sup>:large_blue_diamond:</sup>

 However, even its addicts may be unfamiliar with many tenable features.
 I myself knew about [OfType](https://learn.microsoft.com/en-us/dotnet/api/system.linq.enumerable.oftype) vs. [Cast](https://learn.microsoft.com/en-us/dotnet/api/system.linq.enumerable.cast), [Zip](https://learn.microsoft.com/dotnet/api/system.linq.enumerable.zip) obscenely later than I must have used them.

 It's also better to be aware of disputable methods like [DefaultIfEmpty](https://learn.microsoft.com/dotnet/api/system.linq.enumerable.defaultifempty), [TryGetNonEnumeratedCount](https://learn.microsoft.com/dotnet/api/system.linq.enumerable.trygetnonenumeratedcount) before considering to implement that one specific.

-&nbsp;&nbsp;&nbsp;&nbsp;<sup>:thought_balloon:</sup><sub>If you're lucky enough not to meet this, such [cheatsheet of equivalents](https://www.garethrepton.com/TypeScript-equivalents-for-DotNet-Linq-functions/)<sup>🔗</sup> may give you a feeling.</sub>
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>:large_blue_diamond:</sup><sub>If you're lucky enough not to meet this, such [cheatsheet of equivalents](https://www.garethrepton.com/TypeScript-equivalents-for-DotNet-Linq-functions/)<sup>🔗</sup> may give you a feeling.</sub>

 ## Reflection

 The image of "illegal" hacking and rumors of slow performance follow the reflection but are unfair.
-It does worth tricks and has become a programming paradigm (unless trying to substitute "direct" language construct).
+It does worth tricks and has become a programming paradigm (unless trying to substitute a "direct" language construct).

 // ToDo: link to caller !